Yeh Shih-tao Literature Memorial Hall

 The Yeh-Shyr-Tau Literary Memorial Museum (葉石濤文學紀念館 (叶石涛文学纪念馆, Yè Shítāo Wénxué Jìniànguǎn)) is a memorial hall dedicated to Yeh Shih-tao in West Central District, Tainan, Taiwan.

 History

 The building where the memorial hall is housed today used to be the Tainan Forestry Affairs Office.
 In 2002, the building was designed as a historical building by Tainan City Government.
 The building was then converted into Yeh Shih-tao Literature Memorial Hall which was opened on 11 August 2012 by the Bureau of Cultural Affairs of the city government to commemorate and pay tribute to Yeh Shih-tao, a Tainan-born Taiwanese literature legend and writer.
 The opening ceremony was attended by Tainan Mayor William Lai.

 Architecture

 The building has two floors.
 The first floor consists of the main exhibition floor, displaying Yeh's commemorative souvenirs.
 The second floor consists of the restoration of his room and a little theater showing the introduction of him and his accomplishments.

 Transportation

-The building is accessible within walking distance south west of Tainan Station of Taiwan Railways.
+The building is accessible within walking distance south west of Tainan Station of Taiwan Railway.